Sleep Talk Blog, Advice, Bed and Mattress Guides

 Fly-tipping is a crime that involves depositing waste on land that doesn’t have a license to accept it.
 This could be an old mattress, bin bags, or electrical items in the street.
 The tipping may be on a larger scale, consisting of vast amounts of construction or demolition waste, and occur on different land types.
 Either way, it’s illegal.
 Below are some shocking statistics on fly-tipping:

-Fly-tipping is becoming a problem.
-The pandemic has exacerbated it.
+Fly-tipping is becoming a problem, and the pandemic has exacerbated it.
 During the pandemic, some councils have reported an increase in the number of fly-tipping incidents.
-Coronavirus-related restrictions meant they had to reduce refuse collection services at some points.
+Coronavirus-related restrictions mean they had to reduce refuse collection services at some points.

 Penalties for fly-tipping